a mechanic holding brake pads for replacement

 It would cost more to replace the brake pads of a supercar or a pick-up truck than a mid-sized sedan or a small, entry-level hatchback.
 Size is a factor since a bigger vehicle by size or by horsepower requires stronger, heavy-duty brake pads to operate safely.
 Also, more expensive car brands and models tend to have pricier parts.

-• Your type of brake pads - either disc or drum
+• Type of brake system — disc brakes, drum brakes, or a combination?

 • Your car's make and model